nlowe/EECS3100/README.md

 The `shared` folder contains parts shared across all projects such as startup boiler plate and the linker script for the device we use in the lab.
 To link for a different device, alter `shared/device.ld`.

+You can also build and clean all projects by invoking `make` at the root of this repo.

 ## License